verosadvisors/verosadvisors/README.md

 Veros Advisors
 ==============

 All content is copyright Veros Advisors.
-Do not reuse any part without written permission.

 Designed by [@verosadvisors](http://verosadvisors.com) and built by [@matthewfieger](http://twitter.com/matthewfieger).